 Frequently Asked Questions

-The Awards are open to U.S. based companies (including U.S. territories) making products that fall within our sixteen categories and comply with all category specific standards.
+The Awards are open to U.S. based companies (including U.S. territories) making products that fall within our 18 categories and comply with all category specific standards.

 We wish we could accept amazing entries from any and all food categories, but due to logistical restraints we cannot accommodate every product, aligned as they might be with our goals of tasty, authentic and responsible food.
+All product must be ready for retail.
 To check your eligibility, you can view the “subcategories” section of the standards page for each category.

 We do review our standards annually and try to add at least one category each year.
 If you have input on what categories or standards you’d like to see added to the Awards in the future, please feel free to email email@example.com.